 To date, our research and development expenses have supported the advancement of atuzaginstat (COR388) and COR588 and to a lesser extent the clinical and regulatory development of NOV004.
-We expect our research and development expenses to decrease significantly from current levels until such time as we in-license an additional new product candidate or we begin the EryDel trial.
+We expect our research and development expenses to decrease significantly from current levels until such time as we in-license a new product candidate.
 Predicting the timing or the costs to in-license a new drug candidate is difficult because of many factors.

-In addition, the probability of success of any additional in-licensed product candidate will depend on numerous factors, including safety, efficacy, competition, manufacturing capability and commercial viability.
+In addition, the probability of success of any in-licensed product candidate will depend on numerous factors, including safety, efficacy, competition, manufacturing capability and commercial viability.
 We will need to determine which programs to pursue and how much to fund each program in response to the scientific and clinical success of each product candidate, as well as an assessment of each product candidate's commercial potential.